10 Reasons to Apply Early to Med School

 10. You might have to retake the MCAT.
 Applying early lets you plan for “worst-case scenarios.”
 If you plan on applying in May/June, that most likely means that you tested sometime between January and March (or even late in the previous year).
 This gives you the opportunity to retake the MCAT if things go wrong on test day and you aren’t happy with the score you receive.
 If you’re applying late, chances are you spent the summer studying and took the exam between July and September.
 If you don’t hit your goal at that point, you’ll have to wait until January to retake the exam and possibly push your timelines back an entire year.

 Ready to get your med school application in order?
-NOW is the time to start preparing, so you’ll be on track for early application in May/June 2023.
-With a prep plan tailored to your timeline and study style, Blueprint’s MCAT Courses will have you ready to crush your 2023 goals.
+The fall is a great time to start preparing, so you’ll be on track for early application in May/June.
+With a prep plan tailored to your timeline and study style, Blueprint’s MCAT Courses will have you ready to crush your MCAT goals.
+And if you need to try before your buy, be sure to check out our free MCAT resources, including a practice test with analytics and a study planner you can personalize to your time frame and resources!

 Search the Blog